bean-mhm/Saffron/README.md

 > [!IMPORTANT]
 > Humans are naturally lazy to read long pieces of text (including myself), but
 > if you want to use Saffron without broken results, you
 > need to read and understand the following instructions.
+You might even need to
+> read it several times.

 > [!WARNING]
 > Please don't create an issue or ask me questions if you haven't fully read